AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

-If you live in a state that requires auto insurance, your license could be suspended if you are caught driving without insurance.
+In most states, your license could be suspended if you are caught driving without auto insurance.
 Each state is different and will penalize drivers by suspending the license, suspending the vehicle registration, issuing a fine, or all three.

 Kimberlee Leonard